Join Z. family with Josi Jentzsch, founder of Z. The Label.

 As a brand we don’t offer immediate gratification as our pieces are made to order.
 Each piece is locally made for the customer.
 It takes time to build that relationship with our consumers.
 We believe that if we all took joy in embracing delayed gratification we could reduce our consumption drastically.

 Within the ethical fashion community, there’s a big question that we ask which is ‘who made my clothes?’.
-In the scope of your business, who made the things you sell?
+In the scope of Z. The Label, who made your garments?
 Can you tell us a bit about them?

 We love the women we work with.
 We employ a local pattern maker who is based on the Gold Coast, she is incredibly knowledgeable and works from her home studio.
 We employ a dressmaker and cutter.
 Both of these incredible ladies work from their home studios.